golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    Don't replace existing container.
 If the container is already mounted, the command will fail.
 This is the default.

+.. option:: -s, --save

+   Add the containers to ``default-containers`` in configuration file, so that they will be mounted at startup.

 .. program:: wl-container-unmount
 .. _wl-container-unmount: